guesstimate028/learngit/readme.txt

-Git is a varsion control system
+Git is a  distributed varsion control system